IBS and IBD

 What does not help

 • Senna or stimulant laxatives daily.
-Useful as rescue, but tolerance builds and they can worsen the cycle.
+Useful as rescue, but routine long-term use is not advised.

 • Cutting all fermented foods.
 Most IBS-C patients tolerate them fine; the problem is FODMAPs in specific foods, not fermentation generally.